-A managed NWA/WAC can find the controller in one of the following ways:
+A managed Zyxel Device can find the controller in one of the following ways:

-- Manually specify the controller's IP address in the Web Configurator's AC (AP Controller) Discovery screen. - Get the controller's IP address from a DHCP server with the controller's IP address configured as option 138. - Get the controller's IP address from a DNS server SRV (Service) record.

-• Broadcasting to discover the controller within the broadcast domain.
+- Manually specify the controller's IP address in the Web Configurator's AC Discovery screen. - Get the controller's IP address from a DHCP server with the controller's IP address configured as option 138. - Get the controller's IP address from a DNS server SRV (Service) record. - Broadcasting to discover the controller within the broadcast domain.

-Note: The AP controller needs to have a static IP address.
-If it is a DHCP client, set the DHCP server to reserve an IP address for the AP controller.
+Note: The AC needs to have a static IP address.
+If it is a DHCP client, set the DHCP server to reserve an IP address for the AC.

-CAPWAP and IP Subnets
+AC management and IP Subnets

-By default, CAPWAP works only between devices with IP addresses in the same subnet.
+By default, CAPWAP works only between Zyxel Devices with IP addresses in the same subnet.

-However, you can configure CAPWAP to operate between devices with IP addresses in different subnets by doing the following.
+However, you can configure the Zyxel Device and the AC to use CAPWAP with IP addresses in different subnets by doing the following.

 - Activate DHCP.
-Your network's DHCP server must support option 138 defined in RFC 5415. - Configure DHCP option 138 with the IP address of the CAPWAP AP controller on your network.
+Your network's DHCP server must support option 138 defined in RFC 5415. - Configure DHCP option 138 with the IP address of the AC on your network.

-DHCP Option 138 allows the CAPWAP management request (from the AP in managed AP mode) to reach the AP controller in a different subnet, as shown in the following figure.
+DHCP Option 138 allows the management request (from the Zyxel Device) to reach the AC in a different subnet, as shown in the following figure.

-Figure 41 CAPWAP and DHCP Option 138
+Figure 52 CAPWAP and DHCP Option 138

-Notes on CAPWAP
+Notes on AC Management